microsoft/sqltoolsservice/README.md

 # SQL Tools Service API Documentation
 Please see the SQL Tools Service API documentation at https://microsoft.github.io/sqltoolssdk/.

+# Setup, Building and Testing the codebase
+Please see the SQL Tools Service wiki documentation at https://github.com/Microsoft/sqltoolsservice/wiki

 # Contribution Guidelines

 We welcome many kinds of community contributions to this project!
 Whether it's a feature implementation,